The benefits of real assets in retirement plans

 • A good fit for defined contribution plans

-Put together, real assets offer the potential for some level of inflation defense, diversification and enhanced risk-adjusted returns, with lower historical volatility than individual real assets categories.
+Diversified real assets have historically provided key strategic allocation benefits, offering the potential for some level of inflation defense, diversification and enhanced risk-adjusted returns, with lower volatility than individual real assets categories.

 • A blended solution to potentially enhance returns

-Yet defined contribution plan menus have historically been short on portfolio diversifiers, consisting largely of core equity and fixed income strategies (Exhibit 1).
+Defined contribution plan menus have historically been short on portfolio diversifiers, consisting largely of core equity and fixed income strategies.
 That’s especially true of target-date funds, the vehicle of choice for many retirement savers.

 Institutional managers—including sovereign wealth funds, defined benefit (DB) plans, and endowments and foundations—frequently allocate as much as 20% to diversifiers such as real assets.
 By contrast, defined contribution plan weightings in real assets investments are well below institutional allocations, averaging around 1%.

-Institutional investors have chosen to allocate to real assets partly because of their diversifying effects.
-In periods of rising and unexpected inflation, for instance, real assets historically have significantly outperformed stocks and bonds (Exhibit 3).
+Institutional investors have chosen to strategically allocate to real assets partly because of their diversifying effects.
+In periods of rising and/or unexpected inflation, for instance, real assets historically have significantly outperformed stocks and bonds.
 Real assets’ ability to counter inflation offers potential benefits to portfolios in the short term, as prices climb, and in the longer term, should inflation rates continue to surprise to the upside.

 Real assets have historically outperformed in inflationary environments